plan-systems/design-docs/proof-of-correctness.md

 - Let **Δ<sub>C</sub>** be the time period needed for there to be at least a 99.9% chance that all _reachable_ nodes in **C** have received a given replicated transaction over **𝓛<sub>C</sub>**.
 - For example, given a swarm of reachable nodes on a WAN, **Δ<sub>C</sub>** is in the neighborhood of 1-10 minutes, depending on how **𝓛<sub>C</sub>** implements transaction replication (even swarms larger than 10<sup>7</sup>).

 Like the way an operating system is _only_ as swift as its host storage system, the latency and liveness of the system presented below is solely dependent on **𝓛**.
-This means that the tradeoffs  **𝓛<sub>C</sub>** makes, in terms of connectivity, safety, and liveness, determine **C**'s network profile and behavior.
+This means that the tradeoffs  **𝓛<sub>C</sub>** makes, in terms of connectivity, safety, and liveness, determine **C**'s overall network profile and behavior.

 ---